wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

 Pictured above is the classic IBM Model M mechanical keyboard.
-Fortunately for us, mechanical keyboards have gotten a lot smaller and quieter since this one was released.
+Fortunately, mechanical keyboards have gotten a lot smaller and quieter since this one was released.

 ## Full size form factor